 The Right Brush Makes All the Difference for Quick Tip

-Picking the right finishing brush has gotten complicated with all the brands and marketing claims flying around.
-As someone who’s gone through dozens of brushes over the years — cheap ones, expensive ones, everything in between — I learned everything there is to know about matching brushes to finishes.
+Picking the right finishing brush has evolved with all the brands and marketing claims flying around.
+As someone who’s gone through dozens of brushes over the years — cheap ones, expensive ones, everything in between — I spent real time learning the ins and outs of matching brushes to finishes.
 Today, I will share it all with you.

 Using the wrong brush is one of the fastest ways to ruin an otherwise perfect finish.
 Natural bristle brushes and synthetic brushes serve different purposes, and mixing them up leads to disappointing results.
 I wasted a lot of finish and a lot of time before I figured out why.